zjffun/vue-shopify-draggable/README.md

 #### pluginEvents

-@shopify/draggable is easy to create plugins, those plugins may need emit events.
+Shopify draggable is easy to create plugins, those plugins may emit custom events.
 You can listen those events by set `pluginEvents`.

 We already listened all official plugins' evnents.